Key takeaways:

 What makes Haegarda unique is that it’s injected under the skin.
 This is easier to administer than an IV injection — especially when you’re giving it to yourself.

-Haegarda is typically prescribed to people ages 6 years and older at a dose that’s calculated based on your body weight.
+Haegarda is typically prescribed to people ages 6 and older at a dose that’s calculated based on your body weight.
 It’s administered every 3 to 4 days — similar to Cinryze — to prevent attacks.
 In clinical trials, Haegarda proved to be very effective at reducing swelling.

 Ruconest is a recombinant C1 inhibitor.
 It’s an IV injection given over 5 minutes to treat sudden angioedema attacks in adults and teens ages 13 and older.
-Your healthcare provider can inject it for you, but in many cases, you can also receive training to learn how to inject it yourself.
+Your healthcare professional can inject it for you, but in many cases, you can also receive training to learn how to inject it yourself.

 However, self-injecting an IV medication can be daunting.
 A Ruconest vein finder is one helpful resource you can use to make the administration process easier.
 It’s a special light that you can shine on your skin to identify where you should place the needle.